CloudSihmar/introduction-to-kubernetes/UnderstandingKubernetes.md

 * <b>Self-healing:</b> Kubernetes restarts containers that fail, replaces containers, kills containers that don't respond to your user-defined health check, and doesn't advertise them to clients until they are ready to serve.

-* <b>Secret and configuration:</b> management Kubernetes lets you store and manage sensitive information, such as passwords, OAuth tokens, and SSH keys.
+* <b>Secret and configuration management:</b> Kubernetes lets you store and manage sensitive information, such as passwords, OAuth tokens, and SSH keys.
 You can deploy and update secrets and application configuration without rebuilding your container images, and without exposing secrets in your stack configuration.

 Kubernetes enables you to run your software applications on thousands of computer nodes as if all those nodes were a single, enormous computer.
 It abstracts away the underlying infrastructure and, by doing so, simplifies development, deployment, and management for both development and the operations teams.

 <img src=".\images\p1_kubernetes_userview.jpg"/>

-    Helps dev teams focus on the core application features Helps ops teams achieve better resource utilization
+Helps dev teams focus on the core application features

+Helps ops teams achieve better resource utilization

 Deploying applications through Kubernetes is always the same, whether your cluster contains only a couple of nodes or thousands of them.
 The size of the cluster makes no difference at all.
 Additional cluster nodes simply represent an additional amount of resources available to deployed apps.